-- If one assumes that the whole space space is foliated by invariant Lagrangian graphs (C0-integrability), then it follows from Hopf conjecture that the associated metric must be flat.
-(Similar to Bialy's result for billiards.) - This question is still open if one considers integrability only on an open and dense set (global integrability), or assumes the existence of an open set foliated by invariant Lagrangian graphs (local integrability).
+If one assumes that the whole space space is foliated by invariant Lagrangian graphs (C-integrability), then it follows from Hopf conjecture that the associated metric must be flat.
+(Similar to Bialy's result for billiards.)

-Birkhoff conjecture can be thought as the analogue, in the case of billiards, of the following question: classify integrable (Riemannian) geodesic flows on \mathbb{T}^2 .
+Birkhoff conjecture can be thought as the analogue, in the case of billiards, of the following question: classify integrable (Riemannian) geodesic flows on $\mathbb{T}^2$ .